 We recognize racism didn’t end when we ushered in the first Black president of the United States.
 We want to do our part to fight for the lives of people of color.
 These issues underlie so many of the global issues around the world.
 Fully understanding the topic is a big first step to creating change for the marginalized around the world.
 It's why we are devoting so much time to the topic.

-Last month we started on the topic and this month we are diving in a bit deeper.
 Take a look at these three mini videos and pick out some of the activities to further your understanding of a complicated topic.

 We are proud of you for digging in, even when it's uncomfortable.